The who, what, where & when of my challenge and how it is grounded in my mission.

 I am modeling my journey through the local fiber industry from the Fibershed book.
 This means that I want to reach out to communities within 150 miles from my home shown below.

 I am starting to collect my new local wardrobe NOW!
-It won't happen overnight so I can't say exactly when I will start my one year of wearing only local clothing but by Spring, 2022 I will hope to have collected a sufficient wardrobe to start.
+I will start my one year of wearing only local clothing starting Earth Day, 2022.

 This doesn't mean I won't be blogging until then.
-I will blog about all the makers I talk to and people involved in industries affected by today's fashion industry.
+I will blog about my journey, people I meet, and what I learn.
 I am educating myself and sharing this knowledge with you.